-Today’s post is by Garrick Wong, program officer
+Today’s post is by Garrick Wong, senior program officer

 Oh, did I say simple?
 Sorry, typo – I meant daunting.